 - Review applications of site investigation, geotechnical monitoring and instrumentation for slopes, settlement, fills, excavations and walls.

-For an understanding of the behavior, these details must be observed and recorded.
-As such, geotechnical engineers, perhaps more than any other branch of civil engineering, rely on physical (and preferably insitu) measurements of material (soil and rock) properties and behavior for use in engineering design and in the subsequent evaluation of engineering performance.
+To understand the behaviour, these details must be observed and recorded.”
+As such, geotechnical engineers, perhaps more than any other branch of civil engineering, rely on physical (and preferably in-situ) measurements of material (soil and rock) properties and behaviour for use in engineering design and the subsequent evaluation of engineering performance.

 - Introduction to site investigation